kayjinyi/teamProfile/README.md

 ## Descripttion

-The manager WANTs to generate a webpage that displays my team's basic info.
+The manager WANTs to generate a webpage that displays the team's basic info.
 SO THAT the manager has quick access to their emails and GitHub profiles

 GIVEN a command-line application that accepts user input